alankrantas/alankrantas/notes/investigations.md

 March 11, 2025, 08:26 GMT
 ```

-From Feb 2024 to the end of Mar 2025, there are 824 press releases provided by EBC Tech Limited on EIN Presswire, which was A LOT.
+From Feb 2024 to the end of Mar 2025, there were 824 press releases provided by EBC Tech Limited on EIN Presswire, including multiple language versions for the same content.

-Also, in some of the press releases, one Douglas Chew, the Global Public Relations Lead, had contact information as follows (with a Chinese-based email address and a Malaysia-based phone number):
+In some of the press releases, one Douglas Chew, the Global Public Relations Lead, had contact information as follows, with a Chinese-based email address and a Malaysia-based phone number:

 ```
 Douglas Chew